mctools/simplebuild-dgcode/doc/source/simplehists.rst

-Histogram classes are for instance found in the `ROOT <https://root.cern/>`__ framework which is commonly used in high energy physics, but for Python-centric analyses based on e.g. "PyLab" (taken here to mean Numpy+SciPy+Matplotlib), having a dependency on ROOT can be a bit honerous.
-However, one runs into the problem that PyLab does not by default include histogram classes.
-Rather, very basic histogramming functionality exists, but requires one to first collect all data into arrays, thus defeating the primary data reduction purpose of such histogram classes.
+Histogram classes are for instance found in the `ROOT <https://root.cern/>`__ framework which is commonly used in high energy physics, but for Python-centric analyses based on tools like Numpy, SciPy, or Matplotlib, having a dependency on ROOT can be a bit onerous.
+However, one runs into the problem that e.g. Numpy does not by default include histogram classes.
+Rather, very basic histogramming functionality exists, but requires one to first collect all data into arrays, which, as mentioned, can give capacity issues for large data sets.

 Features
 --------

-The light-weight histogram classes, "SimpleHists", provided in dgcode have several features that are all important to their usage in dgcode-based projects: usage from both C++ and Python, integration with PyLab, persistification, quick plotting, extraction to Numpy arrays.
+The light-weight histogram classes, "SimpleHists", provided in dgcode have several features that are all important to their usage in dgcode-based projects: usage from both C++ and Python, integration with Numpy and Matplotlib, persistification, quick plotting, extraction to Numpy arrays.
 Finally, the histograms have the crucial ability that data files collected in multiple concurrent jobs can be safely merged without the loss of any statistical metadata.
 More specifically, the list of features include:

 * Three feature-rich types of histograms: 1D, 2D and counter collection.
 * HistCollection which is an object representing a collection of histograms,